 Since 1972, ephemeris time has been superseded by international atomic time (TAI), defined such that each second is exactly the time taken for a caesium-133 atom to produce 9,192,631,770 cycles of microwave radiation.
 This definition was chosen so that TAI clocks read the same time, and used the same length of second, at the moment of the transition from ET.

 Synchronising the Sun with atomic time

-While the fixed pulse of atomic time is a great convenience for scientists, detaching the definition of time from the Earth's daily rotation introduces the risk that over time, the hours of daylight might drift out of alignment with the time of day read by clocks following TAI.
+While the fixed pulse of atomic time is a great convenience for scientists, detaching the definition of time from the Earth's daily rotation introduces the risk that over time, the hours of daylight might drift out of alignment with the time read by clocks following TAI.